ZR0W/KIND/README.md

 # KIND

 ## about
-chrome extension that aims to detect potentially harmful expressions and give the user a chance to reflect upon their choice of language.
+A chrome extension that aims to detect potentially harmful expressions and give the user a chance to reflect upon their choice of language.

 ## current problems
-How to utilize jQuery with the extension?
+April 11: How to utilize jQuery with the extension?
 Where should the bulk of the logic be?

 April 14: background script is able to ececute inject.js. jQuery can be appended to the page but not my own scripts?